DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/robot/other.rst

 =============

 Virtual testing is essential before testing the project workspace in real robot.
 This step could help to ensure **Vision** does not send the wrong (dangerous) poses to robot.
-It is to verified the workspace correctness as well as to ensure the safety of user and hardware.
+It is to verified the workspace correctness as well as to ensure the safety of users and hardware.
 The following virtual robots are good  for virtual testing:

 Hercules